“The Xbox Series X is an extremely powerful console, but it still struggles to deliver console-selling exclusives.”

 Timing is everything.

 When a console launches, it’s critical.
-Every component of a new system – from hardware to software – has to come together to meet the expectations of an eager and often hypercritical fan base.
-But COVID-19 has thrown off even the most elaborate schedules, much to Microsoft’s frustration.
+Every component of a new system — from hardware to software — has to come together to meet the expectations of an eager and often hypercritical fan base.
+And when the Xbox Series X first launched in 2020, it didn’t have the art of timing on its side thanks to COVID-19 spoiling Microsoft’s big launch plans.

-The Xbox Series X is like an athlete who spent the year practicing for the big game, only to find the rest of the team didn’t show.
-It’s a powerhouse that corrects many of the wrongs from the early days of the Xbox One.
-It undeniably has a bright future.
-But, due to key software delays, it’s not a system that must be purchased immediately – or any time in the coming months.
+At first, the Xbox Series X felt like an athlete who spent the year practicing for the big game, only to find the rest of the team didn’t show.
+It was a powerhouse that corrected many of the wrongs from the early days of the Xbox One.
+The future was undeniably bright, but, due to key software delays, it just wasn’t a system that wasn’t worth purchasing immediately – or any time in the ensuing months.

-Whether Halo’s delay was due to the pandemic, or quality issues, is immaterial.
-Without it, there’s no system-selling game to support the Series X this holiday season.
-And while Microsoft’s Game Pass means there’s plenty of games to play on the system, thanks to backward compatibility and optimizations on some third-party titles, the company is asking players to spend $500 on a new console — when the same games already work on the old one.
+But that’s the catch — you’ll need to pay that monthly subscription fee to make the system feel worthwhile.
+Game Pass means there are plenty of games to play on the system, thanks to backward compatibility and optimizations on some third-party titles, but is it worth plopping down $500 on a new console when the same games already work on the old one or your PC?

 Gamers know to expect a day one patch, but that doesn’t make it any less frustrating.
-The initial download was less than 1GB, but Microsoft hasn’t said what the final launch-day patch size will be.
-(This is separate from any required game updates.)
+The initial download was less than 1GB, and that was separate from any required game updates.
 The controller also requires a patch.

 Microsoft has shouted about its superior hardware at nearly deafening levels since it first teased the Series X (called Project Scarlett at the time).
 By now, you likely know the specs and buzzwords: 120 frames per second (fps), HDR, 12 teraflops of processing power, and so on.